Be the first to know

 First, we’ll designate which contacts in a client company are allowed to request data deletion.
 We can restrict this based on permission levels within our product or by point of contact on the customer success side of things.
 A customer will likely reach out to their dedicated relationship manager or our customer support team.
 We’ll then get our tech team to run scripts to delete the data.

-At Codility, we’re committed to helping hiring teams carry out their tech recruiting efficiently, effectively, and compliantly.
+At Codility, we’re committed to helping hiring teams carry out their technical recruitment process efficiently, effectively, and compliantly.
 On that note, we will hire a Data Protection Officer (“DPO”), even though hiring a DPO is mainly a priority for larger enterprises.
 We want our clients to feel that they’re in good hands, and we believe hiring a DPO to diligently ensure we are compliant and that we’re empowering our customers to be compliant too is crucial for our business success.